Ouilliam/CloneACS/README.md

 To get a cookie, first sign-in on the League of Legends website with your Riot account.
 Next, visit an ACS URL (such as : https://acs.leagueoflegends.com/v1/stats/game/ESPORTSTMNT06/1070986?gameHash=1787d1ea36a382c3).

 Use the "Inspect the element" tool, to search in the Network tab for a "Cookie" field, and copy the value in a "cookies.txt" file in the folder.

+## __Known Issues__

+The main problem of the code is that some requests are being timed out, and I don't know why (maybe an error in my code ?).
+Those URL actually work when pasted in a navigator, so this is kind of confusing.

+If you find any clue please feel free to contact me at : mailletwil@gmail.com